Yamini2001/LeetCode-Solutions/README.md

   ## Minimum Operations to Convert All Elements to Zero
   Return the minimum number of operations required to make all elements in the array 0.

+  ## Ones And Zeroes
+  Return the size of the largest subset of strs such that there are at most m 0's and n 1's in the subset.